Luau: A Feast with a Side of Culture

 Hula is an important part of a luau celebration

-We know that you’re a culturally savvy traveler, so take a look at the following and you’ll come away from your luau experience with a newfound appreciation for the people that have made Hawaii the awesome melting pot it is today.
+We know that you’re a culturally savvy traveler.
+So let’s take a look at the traditions and culture that are intertwined with the luau.
+You’ll come away from your luau experience with a newfound appreciation for the Hawaiian people.

 E Komo Mai – Welcome!